ajithcodesit/FumeBot/README.md

   The above packages are for Python 2.7.
 OpenCV needs to compiled from source and installed using instructions found [here](https://www.pyimagesearch.com/2015/07/27/installing-opencv-3-0-for-both-python-2-7-and-python-3-on-your-raspberry-pi-2/).
 OpenCV was installed without Python Virtual Environment.

   The `FumeBot-RPi3B` file needs to be copied to `/home/pi/` directory of the Raspberry Pi and the `botsetup.sh` script should be run.
-This will create a service that starts every time the Raspberry boots and can be controlled using systemctl.
+This will create a service that starts every time the Raspberry boots and can be controlled using `systemctl`.

   ```bash
   # To run the script